You will pay in-state/in province tuition/fees directly to your host campus.

 Pre-Professional : Law Pre-Professional, Medicine Pre-Professional, Veterinary Medicine Pre-Professional

 Psychology: Child Psychology, Human Development, Psychology

-Sociology/Social Work: Applied Sociology, Human Services, Sociology, Womens Studies
+Sociology/Social Work: Applied Sociology, Gender Studies, Human Services, Sociology, Womens Studies

 Speech Pathology and Audiology: Communication Disorders, Speech Pathology and Audiology

 Figures are current as of 6/16/2017.

 Important Notes: All students are charged the Health Insurance fee.
 If a student has comparable insurance, there is the opportunity to waive this fee.
 Course fees are dependent on the specific course.